consensus-shipyard/mir/pkg/blockchain/README.md

 ## Modules

-After outlining the modules that make up a node and describing how they interact with each other, the following will describe the modules' functionality in a bit more detail.
+After outlining the modules that make up a node and describing how they interact, the following will describe the modules' functionality in a bit more detail.

 ### Blockchain Management Module (BCM)